Sen. Brian Dahle on his California gubernatorial campaign -

 Sen. Brian Dahle on his California gubernatorial campaign

-SAN DIEGO (KUSI) – Sen. Brian Dahle, currently representing California’s 1st State Assembly district, will be running for California governor in November 2022.
+SAN DIEGO (KUSI) – Sen. Brian Dahle, who currently represents California’s 1st State Assembly district, will be running for California governor in November 2022.

-Dahle himself joined KUSI’s Logan Byrnes on “Good Evening San Diego” to discuss his gubernatorial campaign.
+Dahle joined KUSI’s Jason Austell on “Good Morning San Diego” to discuss his gubernatorial campaign.

 The Northern California native has represented California’s 1st State Assembly district from 2012 to 2019.